-- This subject gives student wide knowledge about different types of generating plants and their operation - The course is designed to give fundamental knowledge of construction and working of various types of thermal power plants i.e. steam turbine, gas turbine, nuclear etc. - To develop an ability to design a system, component, or process to meet desired needs within realistic constraints. - To develop an ability to identify, formulate, and solve engineering problems. - To develop an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.
+- This subject gives student wide knowledge about different types of generating plants and their operation - The course is designed to give fundamental knowledge of construction and working of various types of thermal power plants i.e. steam turbine, gas turbine, nuclear etc. - ◆ To understand the power plant economics and power distribution. - ✤ To develop an ability to identify, formulate, and solve engineering problems.